Updated October 2020

 Best for teams who are already using other Microsoft Office applications like Word, Excel, or Powerpoint because this program will integrate seamlessly.
 Better suited for larger organizations as there’s no free version available for small teams or startups.
 Great for communication, not so great for collaboration.

-Skype for Business is the instant messaging piece of the Office 365 suite for businesses.
+Skype for Business is the instant messaging piece of the Microsoft 365 suite for businesses.
 It’s been around for a while now, so it’s pretty well versed in the ins and outs of team communication.

 Skype for Business can is a messaging app at its core, but also supports video calls and screen sharing as well.
 Because sometimes hopping on a call is easier than typing something out, whether it be in an email or an instant message.